 - If you are employed, visit the RDO where your employer is registered.

 - Fill up form 1902 indicating your TIN and if employed a written request from your employer to get a TIN card.

-- Request a printout from your employer of the eREG confirmation page that proves you have been issued a TIN by your employer
+- Request a printout from your employer of the eREG confirmation page that proves your employer has issued you a TIN

 - Make sure you have documents to verify your identification.

 - If you are unemployed, visit the nearest RDO, fill up form 1902 indicating your TIN and documents for verifying your identification. (birth certificate, ID’s, etc)

 If you have any questions regarding how to apply online TIN number, feel free to contact us and we’ll be happy to answer your questions.